stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 ### Serial permissions

-It is necesary for the user to have read / write permission on serial devices.
+It is necessary for the user to have read / write permission on serial devices.
 The installation guide provides [instructions](Building-with-meson-and-ninja.md#accessing-the-serial-port).

 ## IP protocols (UDP and TCP)